 Working with cross-platform newline characters & user form input

-If your site accepts any form of user input, it's a good idea to understand the differences in newline characters between platforms and how to handle them (and it's just good to know in general).
+If your site accepts user input, it's a good idea to understand the differences in newline characters between platforms and how to handle them (and it's just good to know in general).
 Say your site is running on a Unix host and receives comments or posts from Windows clients.
 Any HTML textarea form input sent from the Windows clients will contain newline characters that do not match those native to the Unix host.
 Likewise, if your site runs on a Windows host, the occasional Linux or Mac user will be sending non-native newline characters as well.

 Here are the newline characters that each major system uses: